 Corrosion is a leading cause of premature failure in metallic structures.
-Operators can extend the service life of their facilities and equipment by installing cathodic protection systems (CP systems) and testing them regularly.
+Operators can extend the service life of their facilities and equipment by installing CP systems and testing them regularly.

 A wide range of civil and industrial applications have used cathodic protection systems to prevent corrosion for many years.
-Cathodic protection systems are typically installed during original construction, major expansions or upgrades.
+They are typically installed during original construction, major expansions or upgrades.
 MATCOR cathodic protection systems are typically designed to operate for 30 years or longer.

 Types of Cathodic Protection Systems

 Cathodic protection is a means of preventing metal structures—such as pipelines and storage tanks—from reacting with the environment and corroding.
 When exposed to the environment, carbon steel and other metals break down electrochemically and ultimately fail.
 Cathodic protection systems prevent the oxidation process from occurring by creating a current flow from the cathodic protection system to the structure.

 There are two basic types of CP systems: galvanic and impressed current.

 Galvanic corrosion is an electrical-chemical process where one metal is more susceptible to corrosion than another when both metals are linked electrically.
 Galvanic (also called sacrificial) anodes utilized in cathodic protection of steel structures are an example of galvanic corrosion, where the galvanic anode corrodes to protect the structure.